-Hollie is a Content & Influencer Marketing Manager by day and a beauty, fashion & lifestyle Blogger by night!
+Hollie is a Content & Influencer Marketing Manager by day and beauty, fashion & lifestyle blogger by night!
 She is a content whiz and her blog makes for a brilliant read, I especially enjoy her beauty product reviews!

 If you’re a fan of inspirational quotes and motivational posts why aren’t you following Omi Sido?
 Omi is the Senior Technical SEO at Canon Europe and a regular speaker at digital marketing conferences.
 On Twitter, Omi shares pearls of wisdom about staying motivated at work, loving your what you do, as well as regular updates about his ongoing home renovation project!

 1 third of Brighton Digital Women, Conference Speaker and Digital Marketing Manager at SiteVisibility, Rachel is a force to be reckoned with.
 Tweeting all things digital marketing, Jeff Goldblum, Star Wars, event speaking and marathon running.